Useful Notes / The New Irish

 Up until very recently Ireland was primarily a nation of e

 migration, a country you left rather than came to (an exception being made for the sizable Ulster Scot population in the North).
-This led to a certain homogeny: the Irish population was almost entirely white and almost entirely Christian.
+This led to a certain homogeny: the Irish population was almost entirely white and almost entirely Christian, and the Christians were almost entirely Catholic.
 Ethnic minorities were mostly students or involved in the restaurant trade and rarely showed up on Irish TV or in Irish films.

-This has begun to change since The Nineties
+This has begun to change since The '90s

 .
 Increased prosperity